These warming and hearty Penne all’Arrabbiata with Pancetta are bursting full of flavours and make the perfect dinner night option, from HelloFresh.

 Grated Italian Style Hard Cheese(ContainsMilk, Egg)

-Preheat your oven to 200°C and bring a large saucepan of water to the boil.
+Preheat your oven to 200°C and bring a large saucepan of water to the boil with 0.5 tsp of salt.
 Halve the pepper, remove the core and seeds, thinly slice.
 Place on a baking tray, drizzle with oil and season with salt and pepper.
 Toss, spread out in a single layer, roast on the top shelf of your oven until soft and charred, 15 mins.
 We will add it to the sauce later.
 Meanwhile, halve, peel and thinly slice the shallot.

 Heat a splash of oil in a frying pan on medium-high heat.
-Fry the pancetta until it's crispy, 3-4 mins.
+Fry the bacon lardons until crispy, 3-4 mins.
 Stir in the shallot and cook until soft, 3-4 mins, stirring regularly.
-Add the chopped tomatoes, smoked paprika and stock pot.
-Stir to dissolve, lower the heat and simmer gently until the sauce is nice and thick, 10 mins.
+Add the chopped tomatoes, smoked paprika and stock powder.
+Stir to dissolve, lower the heat and simmer gently until the sauce is nice and thick, 10-12 mins.
 TIP: Add a splash of water if the sauce looks a little dry.
 Add the roasted pepper to the sauce once it's ready.

 Meanwhile, add the penne and a large pinch of salt to your pan of boiling water and cook until tender, 12 mins.

-Meanwhile, peel and grate the garlic (or use a garlic press) and mix with the olive oil (see ingredients for amount).
-Season with a pinch of salt.
+While the pasta cooks, peel and grate the garlic (or use a garlic press) and mix with the olive oil (see ingredients for amount).
+Season with salt.
 Halve the ciabatta length ways (as if you were making a sandwich) and spoon or brush the garlic oil across the cut sides of the ciabatta.
-Sprinkle over half the cheese then pop on the baking tray you used for the pepper.
+Sprinkle over half the hard Italian cheese then pop on the baking tray you used for the pepper.
 Bake on the top shelf of your oven until golden, 6-8 mins.